 Nothing fosters gratitude more than recognition of a job well done.
 It cements relationships and reinforces partnerships.
 Clients often bask in excellent work achievements and conveniently obscure the collaborations that realize them.

 Acknowledgment is a fantastic fuel for creative consultants.
-Publicly recognizing their contributions engenders devotion and loyalty.
+Publicly recognizing their contributions engenders devotion and loyalty; successful entrepreneurs know this feeling too well.

 “Please!”
 A potential client once asked.
 “Do not tell people you are collaborating with me!”